Sandra Seifert

-Sandra Inez Seifert (born 1 February 1984) is a Filipino-German fashion model, nurse and beauty pageant titleholder.
+Sandra Inez Seifert-Dulc (born 1 February 1984) is a Filipino-German fashion model, nurse and beauty pageant titleholder.

 She is a New York-educated nurse from Bacolod, Negros Occidental and was crowned Miss Philippines Earth 2009 in San Juan City, Philippines.
 She represented her country in the Miss Earth 2009, the 9th edition of Miss Earth international pageant, where she was crowned Miss Earth Air (1st Runner-up) on 22 November 2009.

 Biography

 Seifert (also known by the nickname "Schazee") was born on 1 February 1984 in Taipei, Taiwan, to Zenaida Suravilla and Harald Seifert.

-Seifert attended elementary school at Montessori and St. Scholastica’s Academy in Bacolod City, and returned to Manila to complete middle school at the German Branch of the European International School, Manila (on the Eurocampus Manila), where she graduated Valedictorian, the highest rank among the graduating class.
+Seifert attended elementary school at Montessori and St. Scholastica's Academy in Bacolod City, and returned to Manila to complete middle school at the German Branch of the European International School, Manila (on the Eurocampus Manila), where she graduated Valedictorian, the highest rank among the graduating class.
 After attending Eurocampus, she continued her high school education at Brent International School in Biñan, Laguna.

 Seifert moved to New York where she excelled as a "straight A" student at the City University of New York and obtained her Nursing Degree.
 She participated in several extra-curricular activities; Seifert was elected President of the International Honor Society Phi Theta Kappa for the New York Chapter.
 She also extended her assistance as a tutor for other Nursing students, and as a Note-Taker for Students with Disabilities.
 She represented her college during the Salzburg Seminar in Austria, and was nominated as an exemplary student by the President of her college, which eventually led to her appearance on the City University of New York print ad in 2008.
 That same year, Seifert passed the New York Nursing Board Examination (NCLEX).

 Seifert plays basketball and volleyball.
 She is also into competitive swimming; she won the silver medal during the swimming competition of the South-East Asian Games held in Jakarta, Indonesia, representing her school.

 Seifert is fluent in German, English, Filipino, and French.
 She also speaks a Filipino native language Hiligaynon (informally known as Ilonggo), an Austronesian language spoken in Western Visayas in the Philippines.
 In addition, she has basic knowledge of Spanish and Italian languages.